FOUND SUBJECTS at the Moonspeaker

-POSTSCRIPT: For anyone wondering about the lovely picture to the upper left, that is basically the only neanderthal facial reconstruction picture that I could find online that was not a bearded male with a strange aversion to combing his hair.
+POSTSCRIPT: For anyone wondering about the lovely picture to the upper left, that is basically the only neanderthal facial reconstruction picture that I could find online that was not a bearded male with a strange aversion to combing his hair and all manner of repulsive skin conditions.
 (The problems with the assumed skin, hair and eye colour is an issue for another day.)
 I've never understood the insistence on reconstructing ancient people as almost exclusively male and unaware of combs or comb-like devices.
 We humans are vain, have the typical primate grooming instinct, and the remains of combs have been recovered from at least the early neolithic.
-For the palaeolithic, the evidence for combs I know of is more indirect and includes early textile and the "combed" surfaces of early pottery.
+For the palaeolithic, the evidence for combs I know of is more indirect and includes early textiles and the "combed" surfaces of early pottery.
 (Top)

 Attending to Consent (2016-03-26)